Kingdom Come: Deliverance: Development and release

 The game was released worldwide on 13 February 2018.
 A day-one patch was released with an extensive update of the game code and gameplay.
-The game reportedly cost 750 million crowns, approximately $36.5 million USD, including marketing costs.
+The game reportedly cost 750 million crowns, approximately US$36.5 million, including marketing costs.

 On 27 May 2018, the developers revealed a DLC roadmap.
-From the Ashes is the first DLC and grants the player control over an abandoned village that needs to be rebuilt.
+From the Ashes is the first story DLC and grants the player control over an abandoned village that needs to be rebuilt.
 Two more story DLCs—The Amorous Adventures of Bold Sir Hans Capon and Band of Bastards—were released before the end of 2018.
 Other new content includes combat tournaments, a "making of" documentary, and "Combat Academy" videos.
-The fourth story DLC, A Woman's Lot, arrived in early 2019, with modding support scheduled to arrive at a later date.
+The fourth and final story DLC, A Woman's Lot, arrived in early 2019.
 A Woman's Lot is a free expansion for early crowdfunding supporters.
 A "Royal Edition", which includes the base game and all additional content, was released in June 2019.
+Modding support was released in late October 2019, with Warhorse Studios saying "it is the last thing we want to release for Kingdom Come Deliverance."
+The modding tools are available for free on PC.

-On June 10, 2021, it was announced that Warhorse Studios would be collaborating with Saber Interactive to develop a port for the Nintendo Switch but a release date has not yet been planned.
+On 10 June 2021, it was announced that Warhorse Studios would be collaborating with Saber Interactive to develop a port for the Nintendo Switch, which released on 15 March 2024.

+Tie-in media

+A live-action adaptation of Kingdom Come was announced in October 2020, from Erik Barmack and Warhorse Studios.

+A comic book prequel to Kingdom Come: Deliverance was produced by Sumerian Comics and released in 2022 as a four-issue series.
+It was later collected as a graphic novel and released in March 2023.